MOTS-C (10mg)

 SKU: P-MOTS-C-10mg Category:

-MOTS-C (mitochondrial open-reading-frame of the 12S rRNA-c) peptide is a novel mitochondria-derived peptide.
-It is a short peptide composed of 16 amino acids, expressed in both tissues and plasma, indicating that the peptide has a cell-specific and hormonal role.(1) With the potential to work both as a cell-specific compound and as a hormone, this peptide possibly acts by stimulating the AMPK pathway.
-To date, only two mitochondria-derived peptides (MDPs) have been aggressively studied, Humanin and MOTS-C. When metabolic stress occurs in the body, the MOTS-C peptide is believed to translocate to the cellular nuclei and alter the gene expression.
-MOTS-C peptide may also be released in the bloodstream and is known as "mitochondrial hormone" or simply as "mitokine”.(2)(3)
+MOTS-c (mitochondrial open-reading-frame of the 12S rRNA-c) peptide is a novel mitochondria-derived peptide.
+It is a short peptide composed of 16 amino acids, expressed in tissues and plasma, indicating a cell-specific and hormonal role.(1) With the potential to work both as a cell-specific compound and as a hormone, this peptide possibly acts by stimulating the AMP-activated protein kinase (AMPK) pathway.
+Only two mitochondrial-derived peptides (MDPs) have been studied, Humanin and MOTS-c.
+When metabolic stress occurs in the organism, the peptide is believed to translocate to the cellular nuclei and alter the gene expression.
+MOTS-c peptide may also be released extracellularly and is known as "mitochondrial hormone" or simply as "mitokine.(2)(3)

 Molecular Formula: C101H152N28O22S2